In perpetual motion once more

 I also used the kraken drawing to produce T-shirts for my husband, the Captain and I. Here is Brett modelling his, in front of the little, remote cabin on Cape Breton, where we quarantined.

 A few of our friends expressed an interest in buying T-shirts with the kraken design on it without the wording.
 What do you think?
 I will look into getting some printed in the coming weeks when I am back on Salt Spring Island if there is sufficient interest.
+I am thinking about sourcing ethical T-shirts and using a print on demand service.
+I will update you later on.

 If you are interested or know someone, who might be drop me a message in the comments below.